HarshitaJangde/HarshitaJangde_CustomerSupportBot/Readme.md

 # AI Customer Support Bot

-An AI-powered chatbot that answers FAQs using embeddings-based semantic search.
+AI Customer Support Bot is a local AI-powered chatbot that helps users quickly find answers to frequently asked questions.
+It uses a dataset of customer queries (`twcs.csv`) to generate processed FAQs and embeddings (`faq_auto.csv` and `answer_embeddings.npy`) for semantic search.
+Users can interact with the bot through a simple web interface built with Flask, where their questions are matched against the FAQ embeddings to provide the most relevant answers in real time.

 ---